 Since this is a sugar free brownie, our recipe for the best keto brownies is made with the following ingredients (some affiliate links included):

 - Chopped no sugar added chocolate: (we like using Lily’s Dark Chocolate because we love how great they melt and taste in baked goods)

 - Melted coconut oil: makes the brownies tender and moist and adds a light coconut flavor.
 You can also use any other neutral flavored oil or melted butter if you are not dairy-free.

 - Natural almond butter: adds flavor and makes the brownies chewy and delicious

 - Grass-fed butter (or ghee for strict paleo): adds that buttery and fudgy texture we all love about chewy brownies

 Golden monk fruit sweetener: a low-glycemic sugar-free sweetener that resembles the taste of brown sugar but is keto-friendly, diabetic-friendly and paleo friendly.
-If you don’t have golden monk fruit sweetener, you can swap with another low carb sweetener like SWERVE, erythritol or stevia.
+If you don’t have golden monk fruit sweetener, you can swap with another low carb sweetener like SWERVE or erythritol.
 And if you are not low carb, coconut sugar would work as well.

 - Eggs: help to give the brownies structure and bind everything together.

 - Vanilla extract, and salt: bring out the flavors from all the other ingredients.

 - Baking powder: a leavener that helps the brownies rise slightly for thicker brownies